The Importance of Niacin for Ducks and Chickens

 Signs of Niacin Deficiency

-Common signs of Niacin deficiency in ducks include failure to thrive, lack of weight gain, bowing of legs, enlarged hock joints, weakness, pigeon-toed stance, and inability to walk.
+One common symptom of Niacin deficiency in ducks is a failure to thrive.
+Other signs include lack of weight gain, bowing of legs, enlarged hock joints, weakness, pigeon-toed stance, and inability to walk.

 It’s important to feed both chickens and ducks according to their appropriate stage of growth.
+An easy and effective way to ensure ducks and chickens are receiving enough Niacin is to supplement with brewer’s yeast, which is naturally high in Niacin.
 Supplementing with brewer’s yeast can help prevent Niacin deficiency in ducks, plus it’s safe and beneficial for chickens and other poultry, too!

 What Is Brewer’s Yeast?